tgraupmann/TAGENIGMA-Docs/Word-Detection.md

     }
 ```

-11) When creating a word profile be sure that detection is being ignored.
+11) When recording a word profile be sure that detection is being ignored.

 ```
     /// <summary>